What You Need to Know About the Fair Housing Act

-If you’re a first-time landlord, it will be advantageous to your end to learn the Fair Housing Act.
+If you’re a first-time Florida landlord, it will be advantageous to your end to learn the Fair Housing Act.
 This way, you won’t be investigated, asked to pay huge fines and damage your business reputation.
 This article will provide you with information to broaden your legal understanding.
-Learning this will also protect you from suffering through unfavorable consequences resulting from a violation.
+Learning this will also protect you from suffering through unfavorable consequences resulting from a violation enacted by the U.S. Department of Housing and Urban Development (HUD).

 What is the Fair Housing Act?